htil/web-fft-tool/README.md

 #### Research Tool
 - [x] Add ability to upload .csv file
 - [x] Add field to set sampling frequency
 - [x] Add feature to view data from file
 - [x] Add ability to use time data from file
 - [ ] Make FFT graph interactive
+  - [x] Allow user to click and drag to zoom
   - [ ] Display frequency/amplitude on mouseover

 ---